 Find the reference on the reading list, and select Request Digitisation.

-Only One chapter or 5% of a book can be digitised for each module.
-You cannot submit a request for two different chapters from the same book for one module, unless they total less than 5% of the total number of pages.
+Only one chapter or 10% of a book can be digitised for each module.
+You cannot submit a request for two different chapters from the same book for one module, unless they total less than 10% of the total number of pages in the book.
+You also cannot request one chapter and then take this down mid-year and request another one from the same publication.
+The 10% rule applies for the whole year.

 No, we will not digitise if an electronic version is available through the library.
 You should provide a link to the electronic version from the Reading List.